 • Inca Trail vs. Salkantay Trek

-When choosing a trek to Machu Picchu, there are two main options: the Inca Trail and the Salkantay Trek.
-Both tours offer stunning scenery and an unforgettable experience but have some key differences.
+There are two main options for trekking to Machu Picchu: the Inca Trail and the Salkantay Trek.
+Both tours offer stunning scenery and an unforgettable experience, but they have some key differences.

 The Inca Trail hike is the classic choice for a Machu Picchu trek.
-It's the most popular option – it's an incredible journey that takes you through some of the most stunning scenery and journey through history.
+It's the most popular option—it's an incredible journey through some of the most stunning scenery and through history.
 The Classic Machu Picchu Trek follows the ancient path of the Incas and ends with a spectacular entrance into Machu Picchu through the Sun Gate.

 The Salkantay Trek is an excellent alternative to the Inca Trail.
 It's less crowded, more affordable, and still takes you through beautiful scenery.
 The highlight of the Salkantay Trek is Mount Salkantay, which, at 6,271 meters (20,549 feet), is one of the tallest mountains in Peru.
 The views from the summit are breathtaking!
 Another plus of the Salkantay Trek is that it ends with a visit to Aguas Calientes, where you can relax in the hotel before going to Machu Picchu.